09 Oct Craft and the Commons

 Commons leader Julie Ristau describes how “the act of commoning draws on a network of relationships made under the expectation that we will each take care of one another and with a shared understanding that some things belong to all of us.
 The practice of commoning demonstrates a shift in thinking from the prevailing ethic of “you’re on your own” to “we’re in this together.”

 Artist’s can download an expression of interest form below.
+Please ignore deadline dates, we are still welcoming expressions of interest.

 Venues interested in hiring the exhibition can download the info sheet here.